jakobnissen/jakobnissen.github.io/posts/latency.md

 @@

 and all functions called by any function inside the block would be precompiled.
-This way, SnoopPrecompile made precompilation so easy that any package author who cares about latency can precompile much of their code.
+This way, PrecompileTools made precompilation so easy that any package author who cares about latency can precompile much of their code.
-As of April 2023, SnoopPrecompile has 148 direct dependents, a number that I very much hope will continue to grow in the future.
+As of April 2023, PrecompileTools has 148 direct dependents, a number that I very much hope will continue to grow in the future.

 ### Caching external codeinstances: v1.8
 Before Julia 1.8, a large fraction of methodinstances could not be compiled, even if precompile statements were generated for them.
 The reason was that packages could only save code that "belonged" to the package itself, i.e. methodinstances for which either the function, or one of the arguments were defined in the package.